Shashank-U-04/Text-Encryption-Decryption-system-GUI/README.md

 This is an academic project for educational purposes.

+## Technical Details

+- **Character Encoding**: Uses standard ASCII characters for universal terminal compatibility
+- **Memory Management**: Dynamic memory allocation with proper cleanup (malloc/free)
+- **Input Handling**: Supports unlimited input length using getline()
+- **Cross-Platform**: Works on Windows, Linux, and macOS

 ## Future Enhancements

-- Add more encryption algorithms (ROT13, Playfair cipher)
+- Add more encryption algorithms (ROT13, Playfair cipher, Substitution cipher)
-- File encryption and decryption support
+- Implement file batch processing
+- Add frequency analysis tools for cryptanalysis
 - GUI interface
-- Password protection
+- Password protection with hashing
-- Multiple encryption layers
+- Multiple encryption layers (hybrid encryption)

 This is an academic project.
 Suggestions and improvements are welcome for learning purposes.